-- Information necessary in order to facilitate, process, invoice or collect monies related to any agreed business transaction with Sustainable Nation Ireland (of which such data may include name, address, contact details, billing details, etc.).
+- Information necessary in order to facilitate, process, invoice or collect monies related to any agreed business transaction with Sustainable Finance Ireland (of which such data may include name, address, contact details, billing details, etc.).

 - Information you provide to us by filling out any forms on the website or by way of emailing us or by any other form of written communication.

 - Records of correspondences whether by email, telephone, through any form on our website or by any other means,

 - Information you provide to us in person,